peerigon/alamid-class/README.md

 ```

 That's the reason why alamid-class introduces a new read-only reference to the function that has been called by `new`.

-### How does this._super work?

-While this is basically accomplished with [John Resig's trick](http://ejohn.org/blog/simple-javascript-inheritance/), it has been tweaked so the function's `length`-attribute isn't modified.

 ### About alamid